 Over-the-counter numbing gel is not recommended for use in children under the age of 2.
 There is a risk of the child developing a serious, sometimes-fatal condition involving the red blood cells.
 Therefore, natural remedies are the best and the safest way to go.

-Diarrhea, rash or high fevers are not normal for a teething baby.
-If they have this you should seek the advice of a doctor.
-And most importantly remember that the teething phase too will pass and your baby will be their happy self soon.
-Just hang in there!
-If you are not sure or worried, you can seek further advice by calling Victorian Maternal and Child Health Line service on 13 22 29.
+Diarrhoea, rashes or high fevers are not normal for a teething baby.
+If your baby shows these symptoms, you should seek the advice of a doctor.
+If you are unsure or worried, you can seek further advice by calling Victorian Maternal and Child Health Line service on 13 22 29.

-Why Is Caring For Baby Teeth Important?
+Why is Caring For Baby Teeth Important?

 - Untreated decay in baby teeth can lead to hospitalisation, life-threatening acute infection in young children.